THE COUNTRY JALAPEÑO OMELET

 - Wait patiently for the bare side to firm up

-- Start prodding the edges so that the omelet slides freely in pan
+- Start prodding the edges so that the whole omelet slides around freely in the saucepan

-- The moment the open side firms up, slide spatula underneath
+- The moment the bare eggs side firms up, slide spatula underneath

 - Gently wiggle it until it reaches the center

 - Lift the whole (bare) half side slowly and fold over until it matches the filled other side of the omelet

 - Slide onto dish so that the round side matches curvature of plate.